IKIM-Essen/ClusterDocs/source/part2.md

   project, input, reference, result, and run placeholders must all be reviewed before use.

-Run the demo only from an approved shared project path and only while RCC's approved outbound proxy path is available.
-The launch directory, Nextflow work directory, Apptainer image cache, and durable outputs must be shared between the submission service and Slurm workers.
+After release, run the demo only from the approved submission host, within an approved shared project path, and while RCC's outbound proxy path is available.
+The launch directory, Nextflow work directory, required Apptainer images, and durable outputs must be shared between the submission service and Slurm workers.
 Nextflow's `scratch = true` setting stages each task through worker-local `$TMPDIR` and returns only declared outputs to the shared work directory.
+Never place `NXF_WORK` under `/local`, because local cleanup or task movement would destroy resume state.

 For a retained run, record the pipeline revision, command, parameter file, configuration, input and output checksums, Nextflow reports and trace, and